PARTICULARS FILE

 28. Board Chairman

-Yes.
-As of December 2022, the Chairman/Chairperson of the Tourism Board is Secretary Ma.
-Esperanza Christina Garcia Frasco with Undersecretary Mae Elaine T. Bathan as the Alternate Chairperson and the Chief Operating Officer of the Tourism Promotions Board is Maria Margarita Montemayor Nograles serves as the Vice- Chairperson of the Board.
+The Chairman/Chairperson of the Tourism Board is Secretary Ma.
+Esperanza Christina Garcia Frasco, with Undersecretary Shereen Gail C. Yu-Paminutan and Undersecretary Verna Esmeralda C. Buensuceso as the Alternate Chairperson.The Chief Operating Officer of the Tourism Promotions Board is Maria Margarita Montemayor Nograles, who also serves as the Vice-Chairperson of the Board.

 29. Board of Directors Development

 a.
 Does the GOCC have orientation programmes for new Directors?
-No Orientation Program for new Directors is in place.
+Starting 03 June 2024, the Tourism Board Orientation Program was approved through the issuance of Welcome Kits for New Directors appointed/assigned to the Tourism Board.

 b.
 Does the GOCC have a policy that encourages Directors / Commissioners to attend on-going or continuous professional education programmes?